 - The race course is flat.
 God Bless Houston for having probably one of the most level running courses in the country.
 Outside of a few hills on the homestretch headed down Allen Parkway, the course for both the Houston Marathon and Houston Half Marathon is quite manageable–perfect for newbie runners!
 Check out the 2017 course elevation map and its nonexistent hills.

 - Cheering section is out of control.
 I have never seen so many people collectively awake and rocking out at 8am.
 An estimated 200,000 supporters come out for the event.
 Literally every inch of the race course is packed with bands, dance troupes, tailgates, DJs, company booths and more.
 The energy of the spectators is awesome!
 Even in your darkest, most exhausted moments filled with blisters and sweat, it’s exciting to be out there running because there are so many people motivating you to finish!

 - January weather is [usually] great!.
-The race is on January 14, 2018, which is arguably the most pleasant time in Houston to be athletic outside.
+The race is the second weekend of January which is arguably the most pleasant time in Houston to be athletic outside.
 Granted, the Houston weather is unpredictable and last year the temperature on race day was 75 degrees and sunny, but chances are good *prays to weather gods* that the weather will be mild.